geromozas/geromozas/README.md

 - 🌱 I’m currently learning java in Oracle.

-- 👨‍💻 All of my projects are available at in https://geronimo-mozas.vercel.app/.
+- 👨‍💻 All of my projects are available in https://geronimo-mozas.vercel.app/.

 - 📫 How to reach me **mozasgeronimo@gmail.com**